Steve Morley: Largest Halifax Trails contribution to date ($500). Thank You!

 The trails may be hiked year round, but after a fresh snowfall, some of the backwoods trails would require snowshoes.
 Cross-country skiing and biking are reserved for the main rail trail, as the backwoods would be very difficult due to the elevations and narrow trails.
 All of the trails are very well maintained and marked every 20ft or so with yellow trail markers, and getting lost would be fairly difficult (but definitely possible).
 There are also a few sheltered picnic areas and toilets at the main trailheads.

 The Musquodoboit River and various lakes are seen throughout the trail system, and at some look-offs, you can see as far as the coast.
 Wildlife is plentiful along the backwoods trails and if you look around you can find tracks of all sorts.

 As I mentioned, the backcountry trails are not for the inexperienced, and being properly prepared with plenty of water, snacks and sturdy hiking footwear is a must.
 There are many steep climbs and the rocky uneven terrain is the norm.
 The longer trails will require a full day (or more) to accomplish.

 This is a must-do hike.
-It is well travelled and becoming more popular as people discover it.
+It is well traveled and becoming more popular as people discover it.
 I was completely blown away by the views on my first visit, and really enjoyed the challenging steep terrain.
 While packing light is a must, bringing a tripod is worth it if you want to get some amazing photos.